 During the academic year, students need to intern in New Orleans.
 During the summer, students can intern anywhere in the U.S.

 If students need help finding an internship, they are encouraged to attend the CPS Internship Fair (offered every fall and spring semester), consult professors and other campus resources, or do their own research and find their own organization.
 You can also browse potential internship sites and specific internship opportunities here.
+Please note: some internship descriptions may change due to remote summer courses and internships.
 For more information, contact a CPS Internship Coordinator.

 Once students finalize an internship, they will need to complete internship paperwork with their supervisor.
 A CPS Internship Coordinator will be in touch with students about the paperwork to complete.
 This paperwork will need to be completed before the start of the semester students plan to participate.